thorgriffs/portfolio/README.md

 * Added portfolio project images to `./assets` folder
 * Added alt attributes to the HTML img elements
 * Added links to GitHub, LinkedIn, Email, and Project/Assignment urls
+* Linked all pages to Google Fonts (Maven Pro and Patua One)
+* Linked to Font Awesome for icons on `contact.html`
 * Created a README.md file to describe and demo the code
 * Deployed the application to a live URL